sindresorhus/get-port/readme.md

 ### clearLockedPorts()

-Clear the internal cache of locked ports when you want your results to be unaffected by previous calls.
+Clear the internal cache of locked ports.

+This can be useful when you want the results to be unaffected by previous calls.

+Please note that clearing the cache could cause race conditions.

 ## Beware